dgancedo/PyScripts/README.md

 # PyScripts
-Welcome to my Python Scripts collection, the attempt of this site is to share some scripts that i've made and have some utility for me.
+Welcome to my Python Scripts collection, the attempt of this repository is to share some scripts that i've made and have some utility for me.

-Bienvenidos a mi coleccion de Scripts en Python.
+Alcatel_2_Cisco #Tools I've made to simplify the migration task from Alcatel OmniSwitches to Cisco